List of works by Ritwik Ghatak

-Ritwik Ghatak was an Indian filmmaker and also a playwright poet and writer of short stories.
-Ghatak started his creative career as a poet and a fiction writer.
-Then he began writing for the theater and became involved with Gananatya Sangha and Indian People's Theatre Association.
+Ritwik Ghatak was an Indian filmmaker and also a playwright, poet, and writer of short stories.
+Ghatak started his creative career as a poet and a fiction writer, and then began writing for the theater and became involved with Gananatya Sangha and the Indian People's Theatre Association.
 Later he moved to film direction.
 He also wrote more than 50 essays on film.
 Satyajit Ray wrote that these essays "cover(ed) every possible aspect of the cinema".